5 killed during mass demonstrations in Sudan | english.lokmat.com

 The Sudanese police, for its part, said in a statement on Saturday that the demonstrations were of a peaceful nature, but quickly "deviated from their course."

-Sudan has been suffering from a political crisis after Al-Burhan declared a state of emergency on Oct.
-25 and dissolved the sovereign council and government.
-(ANI/Xinhua)
+Sudan has been suffering from a political crisis after Al-Burhan declared a state of emergency on October 25 and dissolved the sovereign council and government.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app